Home

 ROBERT BUCHANAN’S LETTERS TO THE BROTHERS DALZIEL

-From the spring of 1866 to the autumn of 1867 Robert Buchanan produced three books for the Brothers Dalziel, Wayside Posies: Original Poems of the Country Life, Ballad Stories of the Affections: from the Scandinavian and North Coast, and Other Poems.
-And purely because they were engraved by the Brothers Dalziel, these three books are the only works of Buchanan sought after by collectors.
+From the spring of 1866 to the autumn of 1867 Robert Buchanan produced three books for the Brothers Dalziel, Wayside Posies: Original Poems of the Country Life, Ballad Stories of the Affections: from the Scandinavian and North Coast, and other Poems.
 Three of the letters below were found in Edward Dalziel’s own copy of North Coast acquired at auction by Alan Hewer.
 I’d like to thank Alan for allowing me to add the transcripts to the site.
-Two earlier letters to the Brothers Dalziel are also added here - the first is currently (July 2010) offered for sale by David J. Holmes Autographs and the second is in the collection of the National Library of Scotland.
+Two earlier letters to the Brothers Dalziel are also added here.
+I came across the first when it was being offered for sale on ebay by David J. Holmes Autographs, and the second is in the collection of the National Library of Scotland.

 Letter 1: 16th April, 1866